danube-messaging/danube_docs/docs/index.md

 # Welcome to Danube Pub/Sub messaging docs

 [Danube](https://github.com/danube-messaging/danube) is an open-source, distributed messaging broker platform, developed in Rust.

-Danube aims to be a simple yet powerful, flexible and scalable messaging platform.
-Allows single or multiple Producers to publish on the Topics and multiple Subscriptions to consume the messages from the Topic.
+Danube aims to be a simple yet powerful, flexible and scalable messaging platform, suitable for event-driven applications.
+Allows single or multiple Producers to publish on the Topics and multiple Subscriptions to consume the messages from the Topics.

 Inspired by the Apache Pulsar messaging and streaming platform, Danube incorporates some similar concepts but is designed to carve its own path within the distributed messaging ecosystem.

 ## Core Capabilities of the Danube Messaging Platform